matter-labs/zksync-web-era-docs/docs/dev/README.md

 The ones that can only be enacted from layer 1 are:

 - `Deposit`.
 This operation moves funds from an L1 account to an L2 account.
 - `AddToken`.
-This operation adds a native ERC20 token to zkSync. <!-- TODO: Include link to the glossary of what is the native (or first-class citizen) erc20 token -->
+This operation adds a native ERC20 token to zkSync.
+You can learn more about native ERC20 tokens [here](./concepts.md#what-is-the-native-token-of-zksync).

 The ones that can be enacted from both layer 1 and layer 2 are: